skp292002/Notes_Taking_API_Assessment/DOCUMENTATION.md

-5
 ## SimpleNote API Documentation

 ### Overview

-[SimpleNote](https://simpleapi-onqz.onrender.com/) is a RESTful API for a simple note-taking application using Node.js and Express.js, with MongoDB as the database.
+SimpleNote is a RESTful API for a simple note-taking application using Node.js and Express.js, with MongoDB as the database.
 The API allows users to create, retrieve, update, and delete text notes.

 ### Base URL